tharittk/dist-kv-raft/README.md

 }
 ```

 Upon server restart, the server reads the persistent state right away.
 But this alone is not enough since the `commitIndex` is not part of the persistent state by design.
-To "let the server get up to speed", the leader, upon the successful election, appends the `no-op` log entry and broadcasts it.
+To "let the server get up to speed", the leader, upon the successful election, appends the `no-op` log entry and broadcasts it - just like normal log replication.
 Raft takes advantage of its side-effect that the restarted server will replay its commit (from start to the leader's `commitIndex`).

 ### Snapshotting (4A, 4B) 📸

 In a long-running system, the Raft log cannot grow indefinitely.
-We use Snapshotting to trim old log entries once the application state machine has safely processed and persisted them.
+We use "Snapshotting" to trim old log entries once the application state machine has safely processed and persisted them.
+Think of the `Put` operation on the same key.
+At some point, we don't want to keep the history of the keys replacing one another.
+We only want to keep the latest key-value pair.
+One can think of this as a form of garbage collection (like those in Multi-version Concurrency Control - MVCC).

 The service layer (KV Store) determines when to snapshot.
 When triggered, Raft discards log entries up to a specific index, records the `snapLastIndex` and `snapLastTerm` (to maintain log consistency for future `AppendEntries`), and persists both the compacted log and the application snapshot.